itsmeajit/DBMS-Project/README.md

 # DBMS-Project
-This was a group project made in mty college 3rd semester all codes have been written by us
+This was a group project made in my college 3rd semester all codes have been written by us